Entry requirements (Home)

 - Masters degree available to study full time (one year) and part time (two years)

 - Develop knowledge and skills aligned to the Public Health Training Curriculum and The Public Health Skills and Career Framework

-- Study at LJMU's world renowned Centre for Public Health
+- Study at LJMU's world renowned Public Health Institute

 - Benefit from the research-led content of this longstanding programme

 - Enjoy a flexible approach to study and network with full and part time students from differing backgrounds